JetBrains/compose-multiplatform/tutorials/Native_distributions_and_local_execution/README.md

 ## Available tools

-There are two tools available for packaging desktop applications:
+There are two tools available for packaging Compose applications:

-1. [jpackage](https://openjdk.java.net/jeps/343), which comes with the JDK.
+1. The Compose Multiplatform Gradle plugin which provides tasks for basic packaging, obfuscation and (macOS only) signing.
-2. [Conveyor](https://www.hydraulic.software), which is a third party tool.
+2. [Conveyor](https://www.hydraulic.software), which is a separate tool not made by JetBrains.

-This tutorial covers how to use jpackage.
+This tutorial covers how to use the built-in tasks.
 Conveyor has [its own tutorial](https://conveyor.hydraulic.dev/latest/tutorial/1-get-started/).
 The choice of which to use boils down to features/ease of use vs price.
-Conveyor provides support for online updates, cross-building and [various other features](jpackage-conveyor-comparison.md) but requires [a license](https://hydraulic.software/pricing.html) for non-open source projects. jpackage comes with the JDK but doesn't support online updates and will require a multi-platform CI setup to create packages for each OS.
+Conveyor provides support for online updates, cross-building and [various other features](packaging-tools-comparison.md) but requires [a license](https://hydraulic.software/pricing.html) for non-open source projects.
+The packaging tasks come with the Compose Desktop Gradle plugin, but the resulting packages don't support online updates and will require a multi-platform CI setup to create packages for each OS.

 ## Gradle plugin